 Unique Bachelor of Science degree programs, introduced after the Penn State affiliation, provided new opportunities for students to build upon their technical background and advance into management and specialty positions.
 Regular, new additions to curriculum prepared students to find success in traditional and emerging career fields.

-Today, Penn College is a thriving, modern residential campus offering a full collegiate experience, including intercollegiate athletics, Greek life, and a wide range of social and professional organizations.
+Today, Penn College is a thriving, modern residential campus offering a full collegiate experience, including intercollegiate athletics, fraternity life, and a wide range of social and professional organizations.

 The College also continues its commitment to workplace development, managing the state's largest worker-training program as well as nationally and internationally-known industry resource centers, including the National Sustainable Structures Center, the Shale Training & Education Center, and the Plastics Innovation & Resource Center.